gchq/stroom-docs/content/en/docs/reference-section/documents.md

 * Icon: {{< stroom-icon "document/Index.svg" >}}
 * Type: `Index`

-Lucene Index is the standard built-in index within Stroom and is one of may data sources.
+Lucene Index is the standard built-in index within Stroom and is one of many data sources.
 An index is like a catalog in a library and provides a very fast way to access documents/records/events when searching using fields that have been indexed.
 The index stores the field values and pointers to the document they came from (the Stream and Event IDs).
 Data can be indexed using multiple indexes to allow fast access in different ways.